 Can I obtain additional time to file my Notice of Objection?

-If you have a good reason for needing more than 180 days (30 days for IFTA objections) to file your Notice of Objection, you can apply to the Director of the Objections and Appeals Branch for an extension of time before the 180 days (30 days for IFTA objections) have expired.
+If you have a good reason for needing more than 180 days (30 days for IFTA objections) to file your Notice of Objection, you can apply to the Director of the Advisory, Objections, Appeals and Services Branch for an extension of time before the 180 days (30 days for IFTA objections) have expired.
 Extensions are not given for reasons such as vacation, inventory-taking or year-end timing.
 Further, you may apply for an extension at any time within one year from the mailing date on the Notice of Assessment or the Statement of Disallowance.
 However, if you apply after the 180-day period (30-day period for IFTA objections), you must be able to demonstrate that it was impossible to file within the 180-day period (30-day period for IFTA objections) and that the Notice of Objection was filed as soon as circumstances permitted.
-If the explanation provided is not satisfactory, no extension of time will be given and your Notice of Objection will be considered to be invalid.
+If the explanation provided is not satisfactory, no extension of time will be given and your Notice of Objection will be considered invalid.

 How do I file a Notice of Appeal?